40% of FMs will retire in the next 8 years: why adding millennials is key

-Facility managers might not know it yet. . .but 40% of facility management professionals will start retiring in the next eight years.
+Facility managers might not know it yet. . .but 40% of facility management service professionals will start retiring in the next eight years.
 That’s a significant number given the high volume of facilities management positions that are not getting staffed today due to a severe shortage of qualified candidates.

 Tech-savvy millennials are naturally attracted to careers in technology and it’s likely they may not even be aware of the career opportunities that exist in facilities management.
 What will happen when the existing facilities management staff starts retiring?
 Succession planning needs to start today.